 I LOVE older homes, especially homes built in the 50s and 60s – I’m a post-modern fan.
 But, with older homes there is always the risk of finding a multitude of problems, from electrical, to structure, coding, and water.
 Water is probably one of the worst problems that can plague a home.
 It can rot out wood and cause dangerous mold.
 So, how do you tell if an older home has water damage?
 Here are some common signs:

 What’s that smell?
-Sometimes water damage isn’t always in plain sight, and sometimes you have to make like a dog and follow your nose.
-Sometimes, older homes just have a musty smell, but if you walk into a specific room and your nose is assaulted by the smell of mold or mildew - more so than normal than moisture damage is probably lurking behind your walls.
+Sometimes water damage isn’t always in plain sight, so sometimes you have to make like a dog and follow your nose.
+Occasionally, some older homes might just have a musty smell due to their age, but if you walk into a specific room and your nose is assaulted by the smell of mold or mildew - more so than normal - then moisture damage is probably lurking behind the walls.

 That shouldn’t be crumbling like that.
 Crumbling wood around your windows and baseboards could mean water has gotten into the wood, making it crumble.

 The Buckling.
-Buckling is a sign that water has seeped into the dry wall or flooring and has made it swell.
-You’ll be able to see it and feel it when you walk over the spot.
-Get with a professional to determine where the water leak is coming from and how to address it
+Buckling happens when the floorboards lift off from the sub floor.
+It is a sign that water has seeped into the dry wall or flooring and has made it swell.
+You’ll be able to see it and feel it when you walk over the spot; the floor will be warped and will feel as though you are walking over a bump.
+Get with a professional to determine where the water leak is coming from, and begin repairs before more damage is done.

 If you’ve got an older home and have water damage – call SERVPRO of Grapevine/NE Tarrant County today at 817.595.2506.

 Almost everyone is susceptible to flooding, especially those who live in low lying areas near bodies of water – especially during storm season.
-Flooding can happen at almost any time and anywhere in the United States.
-Coastal cities like Houston or Corpus Christi are more at risk during hurricane season, we up here in Grapevine/NE Tarrant County are more at-risk for flooding during the spring months.
+Flooding can happen at almost any time, and anywhere, in the United States.
+Coastal cities like Houston or Corpus Christi are especially at risk during hurricane season which happens from June to November, but peaks in August and September.
+Here in Grapevine/NE Tarrant County, we are more at-risk for flooding during the spring months.

-When a flood does happen, you may hear reporters talk about a 100-year-flood – so what is it exactly?
+When a flood does happen, you may hear reporters talk about a 100-year-flood, so what is it?
 We assume that it means the flood of the century.
 A historical flood only seen once within the last 100 years – even though they can occur two or three years in a row.
 The 100- year-flood is more about probability than it has to do with historical record.

-The phrase ‘100-year-flood’ means that there is a 1 in 100 chance in a year of a flood of it’s size in the area or floodplain.
-It was a term made up in the 70's for insurance purposes.
-They use it to calculate who’s required to get flood insurance and who isn’t.
+The phrase ‘100-year-flood’ means that there is a 1 in 100 chance of a flood of that size occurring that year.
+It was a term made up in the 70's for insurance purposes, and is used to calculate who is required to get flood insurance and who isn’t.
 If you want to know if you live in a 100-year floodplain, you can check out a map here.

-If you happen to live in one, and a flood does happen – give SERVPRO of Grapevine/NE Tarrant County a call!
+If you happen to live in a 100 year flood plain, and a flood does happen – give SERVPRO of Grapevine/NE Tarrant County a call!
 We can make it like it never happened with our 24/7 emergency services!
 817.595.2506

-When we deal with water extractions in your homes, you may hear things like “category three” water cleanup.
-What does that mean, exactly?
+When we deal with water extractions in your homes, you may hear things like “category three” water cleanup, but what do the different categories mean?
 There are three different categories and each category describes a level of contamination within the water.

 Category 1 or “clear water” is water that comes from a clean source such as a disconnected line from an appliance, a water supply line that has broken, or a tub that has overflown.
-With exposure to other materials however, Category 1 water can quickly deteriorate to a Category 2.
+With exposure to other materials, Category 1 water can quickly deteriorate to a Category 2.

-Category 2 or “grey water” is water that has come from a source such as overflowed drains from washing machines, dishwashers, or shower and sink drains as well as aquariums Category 2 water has contaminants that can make you uncomfortable or sick.
+Category 2 or “grey water” is water that has come from a source such as overflowed drains from washing machines, dishwashers, or shower and sink, or aquariums.
+Category 2 water has contaminants that can make you uncomfortable or sick.
 Much like Category 1, Category 2 water can quickly turn into Category 3.

 Category 3 or “black water” is the worst classification of water loss that you can have.
-Category 3 water is incredibly contaminated water and contains pathogens, toxins and other harmful things.
-This type of water can cause severe illness or even death when exposed to it.
+Category 3 water is incredibly contaminated water, and contains pathogens, toxins, and other harmful things.
+This type of water can cause severe illness, or even death, when someone is exposed to it.
 This type of water’s source can include ground water, toilet over flow with feces, flooding from rivers or streams, and sewer backup.